 Danger due to object on southbound Highway 101 in Santa Rosa

 It might be dangerous to drive on Hwy.
-101 due to an object on the roadway between Hopper Avenue and Mendocino Avenue.
+101 due to an object on the roadway between Fulton Road and Mark West Springs Road/River Road.

 This automated story was produced for the Santa Rosa Press Democrat by United Robots using artificial intelligence and data science.
 For any errors email info@pressdemocrat.com.